ACrazyD/KubeJs-Attributes-Parser/readme.md

 3. Run the script in a terminal or command prompt.
 4. Follow the on-screen instructions to select input and output folders and apply filters.

+## Regex Filtering:

+The KubeJS Attributes Parser script supports powerful regex filtering options for refining the extracted data.
+When prompted for filtering options, you can provide regular expressions to customize the filtering process.

+    Regular Filtering: Enter a regex filter to include items that match the specified pattern.
+For example, to filter items containing the word "sword" in their ID, you can use the regex filter: sword.

+Enter the regex filter for regular filtering (default: .*):

+Removal Filtering: To exclude specific items from the output based on a regex pattern, use the removal filter.
+By default, the removal filter is set to ^$, which essentially removes nothing.
+Adjust this filter to exclude items that match the specified pattern.
+For instance, to exclude items with IDs starting with "debug," you can use the removal filter: ^debug.

+    Enter the regex filter for removal filtering (default: ^$):

+Examples:

+    Include all items with "sword" in their ID:
+        Regular Filter: sword

+    Exclude items with IDs starting with "debug":
+        Removal Filter: ^debug

 ## License

 This script is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute it as needed.